Can You Use Air Dry Clay for Plant Pots?

 What paint can you use for your air-dry clay plant pots?

 When painting over the plant pots made of air-dry clay, you can opt for tempera paints or acrylic paint.
 These are the best options for air-dry clay.
-However, you can also make use of poster paints or nail polish to color your plant pot.
+However, you can also color your plant pot with poster paints or nail polish.

-How to join parts in air-dry clay plant pots?
+How do you join parts in air-dry clay plant pots?

-If your air-dry clay plant pot is not a single mold but rather a combination of many, there could be a chance of breakage post-drying in the joints.
-To ensure a stable joint, you need to make use of an armature to keep the pieces together.
+If your air-dried clay plant pot is not a single mold but a combination of many, the joints could break after drying.
+It would be best to use an armature to keep the pieces together to ensure a stable joint.

-Apart from this, you can also make use of a slip to avoid cracking post-drying in the joints.
-A slip can be prepared by leaving a small piece of clay in double the amount of water.
-Once the clay achieves a slime-like watery consistency, the key is to apply it to the joints to seal it together.
+Apart from this, you can also use a slip to avoid cracking in the joints after drying.
+A slip can be prepared by leaving a small piece of clay in double the water.
+Once the clay achieves a slime-like, watery consistency, the key is to apply it to the joints to seal them together.

 Conclusion